ionic-team/ionic-site/content/docs/cli/cordova/emulate/index.md

 For Android and iOS, you can setup Remote Debugging on your emulator with browser development tools: **[https://docs.ionic.io/tools/developer/#remote-debugging](https://docs.ionic.io/tools/developer/#remote-debugging)**

+Just like with `ionic cordova build`, you can pass additional options to the Cordova CLI using the **--** separator.

 Input | Description
 ----- | ----------